nuwangarajapaksha/user-management-system-backend/README.md

 # user-management-system-backend
-This Simple User Management System is developed using Spring Boot.
+This Simple User Management System Backend Restful APIs are developed using Spring Boot.